 Temper: Quartz sand, crushed rock and mica; mica flakes always show on both surfaces; temper more than 50% of core.

 Surface Finish: Interior, irregular and bumpy; exteriors smoothed; compacted.

 Surface Color: Jar exteriors are brown or red; jar interiors are generally gray, occasionally red; bowl interiors are gray; bowl exteriors are gray, frequently pinkish, or reddish tint.

 Vessel Thickness: 5.1 mm to 8 mm; average about 6.5 mm (bowls); 8.9 to 10.6 mm; average about 10 mm (jars).

 Decoration: No painted decoration.

 Similar ware(s): Aquarius Orange, Verde Brown, Kirkland Gray, Wingfield Plain, Aquarius Brown, Cerbat Brown, and Gila Plain.
-See the Northern Arizona University Ceramic Manual (2001) for detailed comparisons of these types.
+See the 2001 Northern Arizona University Ceramic Manual (link opens in new window) for detailed comparisons of these types.